 Academics & Curriculum

 What is Classical Education?
 Classical education is a methodical training of the mind rooted in the languages and spirit of inquiry of ancient Greece and Rome.
 Learning Latin builds our students’ foundation of logic, critical thinking, and attention to detail.
+Memorization is a portion of our curriculum, and students participate in weekly recitation.
+It is quite impressive to see their pride as Kindergarteners sing the names of the 50 U.S. states, second graders proudly recite Lewis Carrol’s Jabberwocky from memory, and sixth graders recount excerpts of The Metamorphosis in Kafka’s original German text.
 Just as Socrates discussed and debated great concepts with his student, Plato, our students learn through shared inquiry.
 Visit here for more detailed information regarding our curriculum.

 Does LCA teach Common Core curriculum?
 LCA's curriculum meets and exceeds Common Core standards.
 Our educational approach, established before the Common Core standards were published, already embraced Common Core's critical-thinking approach to learning.
 The emphasis on analysis and reading informational texts (as described in the English/Language Arts standards) is used in our history, science, and Foundations courses as well.
 Common Core's emphasis on deep conceptual understanding/analysis in mathematics has always been part of our curriculum.
 While we might use somewhat different approaches to attain our goals (specifically, LCA strongly emphasizes a discussion-based model for critical thinking), our students emerge with all the competencies of Common Core and have moved beyond them as well.